Skip to main content

 console.log(myWarrior.fight());

-The result is going to be a JavaScript file with the following line appended at the end:
+The result is a JavaScript file with this line appended at the end:

 //# sourceMappingURL=app.js.map

-And we also have a map file generated with the following content:
+We also get a map file with the following content:

 {